GeusB/AdaFruitMacropad/README.md

 # AdaFruitMacropad
+WIP
-# WIP for my Adafruit Macropad
+A custom layered layout with macro/function for my Adafruit Macropad

-# stuff to try:
+# stuff I will to try change/implement:

-# Key pressed = continue to do ...
+ Key pressed = continue to do the macro/keypress/...
-# Cursor mover
+ Cursor mover
-# Extract 12 (keycount)
+ Extract 12 (keycount)
-# Cleanup max_layer - 1 stuff
+ Cleanup max_layer - 1 stuff
-# Git ... + Enter/Return => Crash but seems to happen only when in bash
+ Git ... + Enter/Return => Crash but seems to happen only when in bash Try to run function from macro_array
-# try to run function from macro_array and switch back to button press for switching layer => encoder press??
+ Switch back to button press for switching layer => encoder press??
-# clock in title
+ Clock in title
-# fix readme :-D
+ Fix readme :-D